 The Problem in the Petition

-Sometimes, people tend to submit the paperwork for the petition to complete on their own.
-Taking advice from the lawyer and the fees of the appointment seems to be the problems here.
+Sometimes, people tend to submit the paperwork for the petition to be completed on their own.
+Taking advice from the lawyer and the fees of the appointment seems to be the problem here.
 For that, they complete the form on their own.

-As they have no prior experience with it, the case can get dismissed from the jury.
-For that, our suggestion is- take an appointment with any lawyer and complete the task according to their suggestion.
+As they have no prior experience with it, the case can be dismissed from the jury.
+For that, our suggestion is- to make an appointment with a child support lawyer and complete the task according to their suggestion.
 It will save time and money.

 It happens especially between the couple who have been on and off during their relationship.
 After the separation, for the child’s upbringing, the mother needs money.
-They apply for the money of child support.
+To get the money, they apply for child support.